-3. Once the Recovery Mode loads, choose “Restore fom Time Machine Backup” and click Continue.
+3. Once the Recovery Mode loads, choose “Restore from Time Machine Backup” and click Continue.

-4. You’ll now see “Restore from Time Machine Backup.”.
-Click Continue again.
+4. When you see “Restore from Time Machine Backup,” click Continue again.

-5. Select the disc you’ll be restoring your Time Machine backup from.
+5. Select the disc holding your Time Machine backup.

 6. The next screen shows all your backups over time.
 Pick the last one you made prior to updating to the newer version of the Mac operating system.
 (You can see which version of macOS the backup was made in.)

-Once done, your Mac should be up and running with a downgraded version of macOS.
+Once you’ve completed the steps above, your Mac should be ready to go with a downgraded version of macOS.

 If you don’t have a Time Machine backup, you’ll have to downgrade macOS the old-fashioned way: by resetting your hard drive.
 This method will wipe the data from your hard drive, so make sure you’ve backed up all your data somewhere safe.

-1. Download the installer of the macOS version you want to install.
+1. Download the installer for the macOS version you want to install.
 We’ve covered the download links and methods here.

 2. Once downloaded, don’t click on Install!
 You’ll need to create a bootable installer for macOS first, which can be done on any external disk (such as a USB thumb stick.)